 The management of ICERS is vested with the Imperial County Board of Retirement.
 The Board consists of nine members and two alternates.
 The County Treasurer is a member of the Board of Retirement by law.
 Four members are appointed by the Board of Supervisors, one of whom may by a County Supervisor.
-Two members are elected by the General membership; one member and one alternate are elected by the Safety membership; one member and one alternate are elected by the Foundation of Retirement serve terms of three years except for the County Treasurer whose term runs concurrent with their term as County Treasurer.
+Two members are elected by the General membership; one member and one alternate are elected by the Safety membership; one member and one alternate are elected by the retired members of the System.
+All members of the Board of Retirement serve terms of three years except for the County Treasurer whose term runs concurrent with their term as County Treasurer.